[custom_menu_item]

 Archives

-Those determined by the BHS Executive Committee as bona fide researchers may access archival material under appropriate supervision in the archive facilities.
+Those people determined by the BHS Executive Committee as bona fide researchers may access archival material under appropriate supervision in the archive facilities.

 Executive Committee